woman at a family gathering dinner table

 Causes of Facial Paralysis

-Facial paralysis is the result of nerve damage, which can be attributed to many conditions.
-There are many causes, most common being birth defects or diseases such as a stroke, brain tumor, Bell’s palsy or Moebius Syndrome.
+Facial paralysis results from nerve damage, which can be caused by a variety of conditions, the most common being birth defects or neurological diseases such as a stroke, brain tumor and Bell’s palsy.
 Other possible causes of facial paralysis include:

 Facial Paralysis Symptoms

-The symptoms of facial paralysis can begin suddenly or come on gradually over a few months’ time.
+The symptoms of facial paralysis can begin suddenly or come on gradually over a few months.
 They can include:

 Who Is a Candidate for Facial Reanimation Surgery?

-To diagnose facial paralysis, your doctor may ask you to try to move muscles in your face.
+To diagnose facial paralysis, your doctor may ask you to try to move muscles in your face, and the results will be documented to monitor for progress.
 You likely will be asked to perform these movements:

 • Raising your eyebrow